abruzzi/react-application-is-not-a-thing/readme.md

   currencySignMap[countryCode];
 ```

 One possible solution for the problem of having branches scattered in different places is to use polymorphism to replace these switch cases or table look-up logic.
+We can use [Extract Class](https://refactoring.com/catalog/extractClass.html) on those properties and then [Replace Conditional with Polymorphism](https://refactoring.com/catalog/replaceConditionalWithPolymorphism.html).

 ### Polymorphism to the rescue

-The first thing we can do is examine all the branches and see what they are actually testing.
+The first thing we can do is examine all the variations to see what need to be extracted into a class.
 For example, different countries have different currency signs, so `getCurrencySign` can be extracted into a public interface.
-Also, other countries might have different round-up algorithms.
+Also ,countries might have different round-up algorithms, thus `getRoundUpAmount` and `getTip` can go to the interface.

 ```ts
 export interface PaymentStrategy {